OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/ADC-Expansion.md

 The ADC Expansion allows you to read analog signals up to 5V with your Omega2.
 Now you have an opportunity to convert analog signal such as sound, temperature, humidity and others into a digital signal.
 It has 4 analog input channels, 16 BIts of precision and up to 860 samples per second.
 The expansion also communicates with the Omega over I2C.

-// intro to ADC Expansion
-//	- allows you to read analog signals up to 5V with your Omega2
-//	- 4 analog input channels, 16bits of precision, up to 860 samples per second
-// 	- communicates with the omega over I2C

 ### The Hardware

 The ADC Expansion features the following:

 * 4 analog input channels and provides 5V and GND female headers for each of the 4 inputs
 * provides 5V and GND female headers for each of the 4 inputs
 * An address switch